shahwahed/SwitchConfigMaker/Readme.md

 				"vlans": "ADM01, ADM02"with
 			},

-port profile could be trunk or access, your could define your custom profile according to your needs in cisco_macros.j2 (for Cisco IOS switch and ciscoNX_macros.j2 for Cisco NXOS switch)
+port profile could be access, trunk, accesschannel, trunkchannel, shutdown, your could define your custom profile according to your needs in cisco_macros.j2 (for Cisco IOS switch and ciscoNX_macros.j2 for Cisco NXOS switch)

+By default, none configured ports will be put in shutdown profile

+*channel, is for configuring portchannel, you have to put sevreal port with the same portchannel number

 <!-- ROADMAP -->
 ## Roadmap